nishant-6585/chat_app/README.md

 ## Getting Started

 ## SETTING IT UP
-1. Add firbease to this project and do check the google-services.json and GoogleServices-Info.plist file
+1. Add firebase to this project and do check the google-services.json and GoogleServices-Info.plist file
 2. Now run the app

 ![App UI](screenshot/loginPage.png)